-K. Belabas is the head of the computer science support service ("cellule informatique") of the Institute of Mathematics of Bordeaux; he also coordinates the participation of the institute in the regional computation cluster PlaFRIM.
+K. Belabas is the head of the mathematics department of University Bordeaux 1.
+He also leads the computer science support service ("cellule informatique") of the Institute of Mathematics of Bordeaux and coordinates the participation of the institute in the regional computation cluster PlaFRIM.